designedmind/2017/topics.md

   scientific picture is that consciousness is a form of reflective modelling of our own capabilities.
 For example Michael Graziano proposes that as well as attending, the brain represents its own attention.
-Other propose that qualia are perceptual meta-representations.
+Other propose that qualia are to be understood as perceptual meta-representations.
 Again, are there implications for animal consciousness?
 What evidence is there that some animals can represent their own attention, or their own percepts?

 * **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything &ldquo;comes